19hours/sg-statutes/Acts/Income Tax Act.md

 (a) subject to subsection (2) and such conditions as may be prescribed by regulations, the interest derived from —

-(i) any qualifying debt securities issued during the period from 28th February 1998 to 31st December 2018 (both dates inclusive) by any person who is not resident in Singapore and who does not have any permanent establishment in Singapore; and
+(i) any qualifying debt securities issued during the period from 28th February 1998 to 31st December 2023 (both dates inclusive) by any person who is not resident in Singapore and who does not have any permanent establishment in Singapore; and

 [Act 37 of 2014 wef 27/11/2014]

+[Act 45 of 2018 wef 12/11/2018]

-(ii) any qualifying debt securities issued during the period from 27th February 1999 to 31st December 2018 (both dates inclusive) by any person who is not resident in Singapore and who carries on any operation in Singapore through a permanent establishment in Singapore where the funds used by that person to acquire the qualifying debt securities are not obtained from the operation;
+(ii) any qualifying debt securities issued during the period from 27th February 1999 to 31st December 2023 (both dates inclusive) by any person who is not resident in Singapore and who carries on any operation in Singapore through a permanent establishment in Singapore where the funds used by that person to acquire the qualifying debt securities are not obtained from the operation;

 [Act 37 of 2014 wef 27/11/2014]

+[Act 45 of 2018 wef 12/11/2018]

 (aa) subject to subsection (2A) and such conditions as may be prescribed by regulations, the discount from any qualifying debt securities —